aws-samples/sample-connector-for-bedrock/docs/providers/web-miner.md

-# 搜索互联网
+# web-miner：Seach the internet

 This Provider can turn your question into search keywords, obtain results through search engines, and then summarize them into corresponding answers.

-> [!TIP]
+!!! tip
-> Please note, do not ask too many rounds of questions, because this Provider will summarize your previous prompts to keywords for searching.
+    Do not ask too many rounds of questions, because this Provider will summarize your previous prompts to keywords for searching.

->
-> And since the results of the questions are too many, the BRClient will summarize the history, thereby losing the earliest user input.
+    And since the results of the questions are too many, the BRClient will summarize the history, thereby losing the earliest user input.

 ## Model configuration